bitdeli/bitdeli-docs/src/overview.rst

 Bitdeli can pull data from supported 3rd party services on regular intervals.
 The pull data sources are specified in the user's `account settings </settings/data>`_.

-Bitdeli also provides a :ref:`push-api` that allows events to be sent directly to Bitdeli over HTTPS.
+Bitdeli also provides an :ref:`events-api` that allows events to be sent directly to Bitdeli over HTTPS.

 Regardless of the source, the raw events are stored in